How to get the most out of your OB/GYN appointment

 3. Do research … just do it in the right place!

 - www.acog.org has patient information leaflets about a wide range of health problems that you can download or print. health.nih.gov is also a great resource.
 This is information that is reviewed by a health care provider to ensure that it is accurate and up to date.

 4. Be your own advocate.

 If you have concerns or questions after your visit, please let us know.
-Don’t wait until your follow up visit in 3 months, we are here for you!
+Don’t wait until your follow up visit in three months, we are here for you!